ExtraMediumDev/Circular_Buffer/README.md

 # Circular_Buffer
+All done in linear time

-it appends an item to a list/table/whatever and removes the last item in linear time with the add() function
+Appends an item to a list and removes the last item instantly